rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 3074.51 11793.48
 ```

-For what reason is there a difference so significant?
-The uptime of the standard container kernel is the same as the uptime of the node that is running the container, while the uptime of the sandboxed kata container pod is of its sandbox (VM) that was created at the pod creation time.
+Why is there such a significant difference?
+The uptime of the standard container kernel is the same as the uptime of the node that is running the container, while the uptime of the sandboxed Kata Container pod reflects its sandbox (VM) that was created at the pod creation time.

 * On the other hand, let's compare the kernel command lines from the /proc/cmdline: